beave/sagan/doc/source/contributing-coding-style.rst

 Rules & Signatures
 ~~~~~~~~~~~~~~~~~~

 Sagan signatures are the life-blood of Sagan!
-It's probably one of the most valuable ways that you
+It is probably one of the most valuable ways that you
 can contribute to Sagan.
 If you understand the basics of how `Suricata IDS <https://suricata-ids.org>`_
-or `Snort <https://snort.org>_` signature function, then you already know how to construct Sagan rules.
+or `Snort <https://snort.org>_` signatures function, then you already know how to construct Sagan rules.
-If you want to add to a rule set or create a entirely new rule set, this is a huge way to contribute!
+If you want to add to a rule set or create an entirely new rule set, this is a huge way to contribute!

 Code
 ~~~~

 Are you a C programmer and want to add some functionality to Sagan?
 That's great!
-You might want to share you idea with the code Sagan team.
-This way,  if it's not an idea that will fit with Sagan or it is a duplicated effort,  you'll know before you dive in.
+You might want to share your idea with the Sagan coding team.
+This way,  if it is not an idea that will fit with Sagan or it is a duplicated effort,  you'll know before you dive in.
 The best way to contact the Sagan team is via the Sagan mailing list (https://groups.google.com/forum/#!forum/sagan-users).